 Mike Shubic May 15th, 2010 24 Comments

-This travel picture gallery is a collection of my best pics for each destination.
-Each month I will select the top-10 best pics of the month, so check back often.
+This travel photo gallery is a collection of some of my best pics for each destination I visit.
 Please enjoy these pictures, but DO NOT use them without express written consent.
 Each picture has been taken by Mike Shubic and is the copyrighted property of Mike’s Road Trip.

 Bodie State Park is a well-preserved ghost town that dates back to the mid-1800s.
 By 1880, Bodie, California was a booming town with a population near 10,000.
 By 1917, after the railroad shut down and the tracks used for scrap, Bodie began its irrecoverable declension.
 After years of decline, the last known residents left Bodie in the 1940s and forever encapsulated the town.

 Amazing post keep remarkable all the most extensively .
 Cancun is a city in southeast Mexico on the northeast coast of the Yucatán Peninsula in the Mexican state of Quintana Roo.
 Cancun is the so Overpowering in the world.
 Cancun is the so UNESCO heritage in the world.
 I’m so honored on the grounds that I have a doublets or couple or several or twosome .